 - Spread the cherry tomatoes out on the parchment-lined baking sheet and turn each one to ensure the cut side is facing up.

 - Slow roast the cherry tomatoes for 2-3 hours until they look shriveled.
 The roasting time will depend on the size of your tomatoes.

-- Take tomatoes out of the oven to cool and set the oven to broil.
+- Take the tomatoes out of the oven to cool and set the oven to broil.
 Cut the baguette into ¼ inch slices and place on a baking sheet and brush the tops with olive oil.

-- Broil for about 2-3 minutes until golden brown (watch carefully to ensure they do not burn!).
+- Broil for 2-3 minutes until golden brown (watch carefully to ensure they do not burn!).
 Once bread slices are golden brown, take them out of the oven and immediately rub a cut garlic clove on the tops while they are still hot.

 - To assemble, spread each slice of crostini with a layer of ricotta cheese, top with a few roasted tomatoes, then finally a drizzle of pesto.

-Vegan Crostini: To make this crostini recipe vegan, omit the cheese and add roasted mushrooms to make a mushroom pesto crostini.
+Vegan Pesto Crostini: To make this crostini recipe vegan, omit the cheese and add roasted mushrooms to make a mushroom pesto crostini.

 Tomato Crostini with Whipped Feta - Whipped feta is very popular right now.
 To prepare, combine feta cheese and either plain greek yogurt, cream cheese, or sour cream in a food processor until smooth.

-Bacon Crostini - Bacon makes everything taste better.
+Bacon Pesto Crostini - Bacon makes everything taste better.
 Sprinkle some crispy bacon on top of your crostini for a flavor explosion.